Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Rooms of Weeping.md

 If the characters take the groom figurine out of the room, read the following if they return to the room at a later time:

+_____
-Billowing drapes draw your eye to the window, which has been broken outward.
-Scattered about the floor are chunks of the moldy cake, as if something had burst out of it.
+"Billowing drapes draw your eye to the window, which has been broken outward.
+Scattered about the floor are chunks of the moldy cake, as if something had burst out of it."
+_____

-There are two explanations for the burst cake and bro­ ken window.
+There are two explanations for the burst cake and broken window.
 Choose the one you think is creepier:

--   Strahdsmashesthecakeandbreaksthewindowto make the characters think something terrible has es­ caped and is now stalking them.
+-   Strahd smashesthecakeandbreaksthewindowto make the characters think something terrible has es­ caped and is now stalking them.

 -   [[Strahd]]'shateassumesacorporealform,burstsout of the cake (the symbol of Sergei and [[Tatyana]]'s love), and escapes through the window. "[[Strahd]]'s hate" has the statistics of an invisible stalker and tries to kill whichever character is carrying the groom figurine.